oezh/knot/README.md

 # KNOT & UNKNOT
-`knot` and `unknot` are simple bash script wrapper for 7zip.
+`knot` and `unknot` are simple bash script wrappers for 7zip.
 Just wanted a quick (lazy) way to simple compress and encrypt a file or group of files.
 Who has time to remember more command arguments?
-XD
-Same process to uncompress/decrypt.
+XD.
 It uses AES256 (7zip default for .7f files), encrypt files headers to hide file structure and it deletes original files after completing the job.

-## USE: knot
+## USAGE: knot
 `knot [file|folder|file1 file2 folder3...]`
 * Type output filename [first filename as default]
 * Type password, repeat.
 * Profit

-## USE: unknot
+## USAGE: unknot
 `unknot [file.7z]`
 * Type your password
 * Profit